Students from EU countries do not need a visa to study in Ireland.

 You can travel to Ireland between the dates entered on your visa.
 You should have your offer letter and any other supporting documentation from UL with you on arrival at the airport.

 All students from non-EU/EEA countries, including those from non visa-required countries, will need to register with immigration within three months of your arrival.
-The UL Global team will arrange an appointment with the Immigration Bureau in Limerick on your behalf and your allocated time slot will be sent to you by email.
+The UL Global team will arrange an appointment with the Immigration Bureau in Limerick on your behalf if you have a Limerick term address and your allocated time slot will be sent to you by email.
 You must attend your allocated appointment.
+If you live outside of Limerick you will need to contact your local Immigration Department to book a Registration appointment with them.

-The UL Global team will organise an appointment with the Immigration Officer, details of which will be given to you during Orientation Week.
+The UL Global team will arrange an appointment for students living in Limerick with the Limerick Immigration Office, details of which will be given to you during Orientation Week.

 The Immigration Bureau in Limerick is located at the Garda Station in Henry Street.
 There is a charge of €300 each time you register.
 You can only pay the registration charge of €300 by bank giro or debit/credit card.